 The original plan for nuxeo.io was to use a Docker based infrastructure across a set of hosts.
 To do that, we chose the CoreOS distribution that bundles some simple tools to handle service discovery, task scheduling and of course docker integration, amongst many others.
 We also decided to build our own dynamic reverse proxy : Gogeta.
 The global architecture looks like this diagram.

 The first POC did a great job, and we quickly started Nuxeo containers in this infrastructure.
-You can take a look at the infrastructure in my previous blog post.

 AWS stack as Catalyst